C&O Towpath

 Day 1 - Cumberland to Hancock 64 miles

-We met our other three riders at mile marker zero in Cumberland under a pale, chilly morning sky, teeth-numbing but buzzing with excitement; after quick hellos and gear checks we rolled out together, laughed through one unexpected detour that sent us weaving along a quieter backroad and added a scenic surprise, then refueled both bikes and ourselves with a memorably humble lunch inside the Paw Paw, WV gas station—sandwiches on paper plates, picnic tables, backwoods West Virginia charm and the kind of roadside camaraderie that makes the ride worth it.
+We met our other three riders at mile marker zero in Cumberland under a pale, chilly morning sky, teeth-numbing but buzzing with excitement; after quick hellos, a couple of pics and gear checks, we rolled out together.
+We started with a laugh through one unexpected detour that sent us weaving along a quieter backroad and added a scenic surprise.
+Lunch time we refueled with a memorably humble lunch inside the Paw Paw, WV gas station—sandwiches on paper plates, picnic tables, backwoods West Virginia charm and the kind of roadside camaraderie that makes the ride worth it.

-We arrived in Hancock, Fred and I stayed at a very quaint B&B. I stayed here last year and the service, and setting was perfect.
+We arrived in Hancock.
+Fred and I stayed at the 1828 Trail Inn, a very quaint B&B. I stayed here last year, and the service from Joe (owner and operator) and the setting remained as outstanding as I recalled.
+Part of Joe’s process was to provide a custom breakfast.
+Oh, the homemade muffins!
+Last year the blueberry muffins were spectacular.
+Given an option, this year I picked banana nut.
+He asked what time we wanted breakfast, we said we would have to check with our riding companions, and let him know.
+Joe asked where were they staying and followed by inviting them to breakfast.
+Score…! (for them).
+They gave us their order for breakfast.
 Dinner was across the road, so not far to walk.
 Fred and I walked over a little early to begin the refueling process (it always starts with a couple beers).
 The rest of the riders (who stayed at a hotel down the street) finally joined us.
 Dinner was great and we all went back to our respective lodging.
 Fred and I sat on the porch enjoying a glass of wine.
-If

 Day 2 - Hancock to Sheperdstown (65 miles)

-After another early start, we found the trail and headed toward Shepardstown.
-The first 10 miles was easy rolling as this one section was a paved Rails-to-Trails section. scenery was filled with more farmland and more trailheads, each an opportunity to meet other riders as well as to enjoy a short break from pedaling.
-Fred and I picked a different hotel again as the other 3 wanted to ride longer and make it a 3 day ride while we were going to make our day 3 a short day and finish on the 4th.
+After Joe’s great breakfast and another early start, we found the trail and headed toward Shepardstown.
+The first 10 miles was easy rolling, as this one section was a paved Rails-to-Trails.
+Scenery was filled with more farmland and more trailheads, each an opportunity to meet other riders as well as to enjoy a short break from pedaling.
+Fred and I picked a different hotel again as the other 3 wanted to ride longer and make it a 3-day ride while we were going to make our Day 3 a short day, and finish on the 4th.

 We found a great German style brewery and restaurant; both were delicious.
-We even got a ride from one of the staff back to our hotel.
-Giving them our hard luck story that we could find an Uber, they gave us a ride.
+We even got a ride from one of the staff back to our hotel, she really went out of her way to make us feel welcome.
 Back to that West Virginia charm.
+If ever in Sheperdstown stop for dinner or just a couple cold ones at the Bavarian Inn, https://www.bavarianinnwv.com.

 Day 3- Sheperdstown to Brunswick MD (24 miles)